jugmac00/til/zope/how-to-access-zope-via-webdav.md

 ## How to activate WebDav support in Zope?

-The WebDav support in Zope temporay removed, as Zope switched from the legacy ZServer to the standard WSGI approach, and WebDav was coupled to the ZServer, for no obvious reasons.
+The WebDav support in Zope habd been temporarily removed, as Zope switched from the legacy ZServer to the standard WSGI approach, and WebDav was coupled to the ZServer, for no obvious reasons.

 After WebDav support was restored, a couple of users tried to use it, but failed to configure WebDav support in Zope properly.